-The board of directors appointed an audit committee to monitor the integrity of our company's consolidated financial statements, its system of internal controls and the independence and performance of our independent registered public accounting firm.
-The audit committee also selects our company's independent registered public accounting firm.
-The audit committee is governed by a written charter adopted by the board of directors.
+The Board of Directors appointed an Audit Committee to monitor the integrity of our company's consolidated financial statements, its system of internal control over financial reporting and the independence and performance of our independent registered public accounting firm.
+The Audit Committee also selects our company's independent registered public accounting firm.
+The Audit Committee is governed by a written charter adopted by the Board of Directors.

-The audit committee currently consists of three independent directors.
-Each member of the audit committee meets the independence requirements of the Nasdaq Stock Market for membership on the audit committee.
+The Audit Committee currently consists of three independent directors.
+Each member of the Audit Committee meets the independence requirements of the NASDAQ Global Market for membership on the Audit Committee.

-Our company's management is responsible for the financial reporting process, including the system of internal controls, and for the preparation of consolidated financial statements in accordance with generally accepted accounting principles.
+Our company's management is responsible for the financial reporting process, including the system of internal control over financial reporting, and for the preparation of consolidated financial statements in accordance with generally accepted accounting principles.
 Our company's independent registered public accounting firm is responsible for auditing those consolidated financial statements.
 Our responsibility is to monitor and review these processes.
 However, we are not professionally engaged in the practice of accounting or auditing and are not experts in the fields of accounting or auditing, including with respect to auditor independence.
 We have relied, without independent verification, on the information provided to us and on the representations made by our company's management and independent registered public accounting firm.

-In fulfilling our oversight responsibilities, we discussed with representatives of KPMG LLP, our company's independent registered public accounting firm for 2005, the overall scope and plans for their audit of our company's consolidated financial statements for 2005.
-We met with them, with and without our company's management present, to discuss the results of their examinations and their evaluations of our company's internal controls and the overall quality of our company's financial reporting.
+In fulfilling our oversight responsibilities, we discussed with representatives of KPMG LLP, our company's independent registered public accounting firm for 2007, the overall scope and plans for their audit of our company's consolidated financial statements for 2007.
+We met with them, with and without our company's management present, to discuss the results of their examinations and their evaluations of our company's internal control over financial reporting and the overall quality of our company's financial reporting.

-We reviewed and discussed the audited consolidated financial statements for 2005 with management and the independent registered public accounting firm.
+We reviewed and discussed the audited consolidated financial statements for 2007 with management and the independent registered public accounting firm.

-We discussed with the independent registered public accounting firm the matters required to be discussed by Statement of Auditing Standards No. 61, Communication with Audit Committees, as amended, including a discussion of our company's accounting principles, the application of those principles, and the other matters required to be discussed with audit committees under generally accepted auditing standards.
+We discussed with the independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards No. 61, Communication with Audit Committees, as amended by Statement on Auditing Standards No. 90, Audit Committee Communications, including a discussion of our company's accounting principles, the application of those principles, and the other matters required to be discussed with Audit Committees under generally accepted auditing standards.

 In addition, we received from the independent registered public accounting firm a letter containing the written disclosures required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, and discussed the disclosures with them, as well as other matters relevant to their independence from management and our company.
-In evaluating the independence of our auditors, we considered whether the services they provided to our company beyond their audit and review of our consolidated financial statements were compatible with maintaining their independence.
-We also considered the amount of fees they received for audit and non-audit services.
+In evaluating the independence of our auditors, we noted that they provided no services to our company beyond their audit and review of our consolidated financial statements.
+We also considered the amount of fees they received for audit services.

-Based on our review and these meetings, discussions and reports, and subject to the limitations on our role and responsibilities referred to above and in the audit committee charter, we recommended to the board of directors that our company's audited consolidated financial statements for 2005 be included in our company's annual report on Form 10-K.
+Based on our review and these meetings, discussions and reports, and subject to the limitations on our role and responsibilities referred to above and in the Audit Committee charter, we recommended to the Board of Directors that our company's audited consolidated financial statements for 2007 be included in our company's annual report on Form 10-K.